oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 * *Editor's Note: list JADN Schemas: (JSON, CDDL)*

 ### Related work:
-Like JADN, [Avro](#avro) is a dynamic data serialization system that does not require code generation and supports embedding of schema information to produce self-describing data.
+[Avro](#avro), like JADN, is a dynamic data serialization system that does not require code generation and supports embedding of schema information to produce self-describing data.
 Unlike JADN, Avro has its own data format and cannot be used with JSON or CBOR data.

 ### Abstract:
 JSON Abstract Data Notation (JADN) is an information modeling language based on the CBOR data model.
 It has several purposes, including definition of data structures, validation of data instances, providing hints for user interfaces working with structured data, and facilitating protocol internationalization.
 JADN specifications consist of two parts: abstract type definitions that are independent of data format, and serialization rules that define how to represent type instances using specific data formats.
 A JADN schema is itself a structured information object that can be serialized and transferred between applications, documented in multiple formats such as property tables and text-based data definition languages, and translated into concrete schemas used to validate specific data formats.